swift502/KimbieFountain/README.md

 ## Additional styling

-Optionally, I recommend setting your workspace font to something like Courier Prime by searching for "font" in the settings menu, or by adding the following line to your settings.json:
+To get the full experience™, I recommend setting your workspace font to something like Courier Prime by adding the following line to your settings.json:

 ```json
 "editor.fontFamily": "Courier Prime, Courier, monospace"